 A great exercise to target the stabilizing muscles around the knee, as well as strengthening glutes which are essential to everyday movements.

-How To Do A Staggered Squat And Rear Leg Lift
+How To Do Staggered Squats And Rear Leg Lifts

-2. Start in an athletic stance or loaded squat position, with your feet hip-width apart and slightly staggered.
-Left foot slightly in front of right foot; 80% of your weight in your left heel, and 20% of your weight in your back right toe.
+Start in an athletic stance or loaded squat position, with your feet hip-width apart and slightly staggered.
+Shift your weight into your left leg, left foot is slightly in front of right foot; 80% of your weight in your left heel, and 20% of your weight in your back right toe.

 Targets: Legs, quads, glutes, hip extensions, hamstrings and lower back muscles.